Five Poetry-Writing Exercises

 - I feel…brick wall under my arm; a warm cup in my hand; hot air blowing against my face; the hard seat against my bottom; a wooden curve across my back.

-- I smell…coffee, mm; my plum chap stick (smells better than it tastes); used books; cinnamon; baking bread.
+- I smell…coffee, mm; my plum chapstick (smells better than it tastes); used books; cinnamon; baking bread.

 - I taste…a soft coffee flavor; a hint of honey; the thickness of hot air; the ink of a fresh pen; more coffee.

-You can do this exercise anywhere at anytime.
+You can do this exercise anywhere at any time.
 Try it on the bus, at work, in a classroom, on a park bench.
 You may be surprised at the observations you make, and the opportunities for poetry that you find.

 Exercise #4 – Describing a Scene or Picture

-Afterwards, go through what you have written to see what stands out.
+Afterward, go through what you have written to see what stands out.
 Some detail, description, or word might be the beginning of a poem.
 You can also try to write a quick poem based on solely on the scene you choose.

 Exercise #5 – Making Metaphors

 This is actually a really fun, imaginative exercise.
 You are going to make three columns of lists, one for adjectives, one for concrete nouns, and one for abstract nouns.
 After you have filled at least one page with these lists, you will create another list: of metaphors.
 Take a word from each list to create your metaphor.